AlexaWu/SQL-Project---Profiling-and-Analyzing-the-Yelp-Dataset/README.md

 # SQL Project - Profiling and Analyzing the Yelp Dataset

 ### :bookmark: Yelp Dataset
-This project using a large dataset and dataset ER diagram from Yelp, which provides a platform for users to provide reviews and rate their interactions with a variety of organizations – businesses, restaurants, health clubs, hospitals, local governmental offices, charitable organizations, etc. Yelp has made a portion of this data available for personal, educational, and academic purposes.
+This project using a large dataset and dataset ER diagram from Yelp, which provides a platform for users to provide reviews and rate their interactions with a variety of organizations – businesses, restaurants, health clubs, hospitals, local governmental offices, charitable organizations, etc.

 ### :bookmark: Entity Relationship Diagram